 Some services help block ads when mobile browsing, or create private sessions between you and an office network.
-Some direct your traffic to a specific server depending on your individual login details.
+While some services like Surfshark direct your traffic to a specific server depending on your individual login details.

 As a general rule, paid services will have better perks and a faster connection than free ones.
 If you’re looking to use the same service on more than just your mobile, it’s likely you’ll need a paid subscription.
 Despite their range of uses, most consumers use a mobile VPN for two reasons: